nvrrdt/onzecurrency/IDEAS.md

 - There should be a confirmation when a transaction is waiting in a preliminary block, maybe the peer above the hash from the tx with payer and payee, is able to give an ok or nok.
 - In the case of the random number proposals of everyone for creating a random nonce: proof-of-verifiers should be introduced, the total uint32 spcae divided by total_online_peers^1/3 and they should ok everyone up to the next verifier if and only if all verifiers are ok.

+### IOHK proposal
+2.1.
+Proof-of-chosen-ones:
+All the peers in the network have a certain id which is produced by hashing (sha256 e.g.) some data.
+If there are 1.000.000 peers in a (e.g.) 3 layered network, then the first layer divides the network/peers in 1.000.000^⅓ = 100 equal parts, one of those 100 parts will also be divided in 100 parts in the second layer and the third layer divides again one part of layer 2 in 100 parts/peers.
+For now let’s consider the first layer and start at the beginning, for this we need a starting point for choosing the 100 peers of layer 1 (the chosen ones!) and we do that by taking the last previous_hash (for inclusion into the next block) as the starting point.
+And so we’re able to divide the sha256 space (=uint32) into 100 (approx.) equal parts.
+The peer closest to this 1/100th is seen as a layer 1 peer.
+If all these peers create a pseudo random number and communicate them to each other, add all those numbers up (still uint32), then the result is a (I think true) random number.
+If this resulting number is then being verified by all the layer 1 peers, and if ok for all peers then this resulting number can be seen as a nonce for creating/sealing the next block.
+The next step is to communicate this nonce from layer 1 to layer 2 and from layer 2 to layer 3.

+If an issue should arise with ddos’ing the layer 1 peers, the first hash from the first starting point could be rehashed to create a new starting point (and so on if necessary).
+In the ideal world all layer 1 peers should communicate an ok, maybe a threshold percentage of ok’s could suffice.
+If in layer 1 there’s only 1 random number present (of 100 in this case, so 99 malicious peers) then a random number will be produced.
+The only computation that is needed is producing a random number, which is not so difficult or intensive.

+There is no mining and thus no mining fees.

+Validation of this proposal can initially only be done in a testing environment where as many peers as  possible are created that are able to create blocks enabling measurement of maximum throughput.
+Although I don’t have an idea what’s realistically possible when setting up a test environment.

+2.2.
+Sharding and local sharding:
+All the peers’ id’s consist of a hash of some data.
+Based on the first character of the hash you’re able to divide the peers into buckets which could present a partial blockchain.
+In case of a financial transaction and block creation the following procedure is in place: the transaction will be hashed and the first character of that hash will decide the partial blockchain where this transaction will be included.
+Many transactions form a block, but it’s not sure that the first character of the hash of the block will be in the same blockchain as the transaction, which is why a simple structured nonce is introduced to create a correspondence between the transaction and the block (equal first character).
+This correspondence enables the usage of multiple partial blockchains.
+Every partial blockchain should also be able to shrink or expand based on the needs of the users.
+To enable this it might be needed to create extra blocks to announce the beginning and/or the end of an expanding/shrinking process.

+Local sharding is what I like to introduce.
+The idea is that the network latency will become much better if you group partial blockchains geographically, right now network communication is performed globally.
+May be of less importance but local sharding has also improved energy efficiency.
+Also most transactions happen in the same (overlapping) geographical region in my unmeasured opinion.

+For validating this proposal a test environment should be set up.
+The goal is to test the shrinkability and expandability of the partial blockchains and to verify the correctness of all resulting hashes.

+2.3.
+Almost zero knowledge:
+When sealing a block all transactions are verified by the chosen ones and to enable almost zero knowledge the (non hashed) data of every last transaction should then also be redundantly distributed over a few peers.

+For every new transaction the first chosen one looks up at least two (for comparison) previous transactions (non hashed) from the distributed and redundant previous transactions and so she/he can verify the ability to e.g. fulfil a payment correctly.
+A chain of next chosen ones should also exist to verify the (hashed) transactions and to prevent malicious peers from interfering with the blockchain, but that’s another story.

+The last two transactions are there to be compared, older transactions should be deleted.

+In a network of 1.000.000 peers there aren’t many peers who are knowledgeable about your latest transaction, just the first chosen one and the redundancy peers.

+Also a testing environment should set up where the demanded functionality is tested.

 ### The blueprint:
 - check peers / assemble a peers list / update the peers list / kademlia
 - | check de blockchain's integrity or download the blockchain if none existent